tonethar/IGME-430-Fall-2024/exercises/8-passing-params-in-express.md

 ---

 ## IV.
 Accessing query parameters with `express`
-- First, let's consider how to do the *query string* version - here we'll use `request.query`:
+- First, let's consider how to do the *query string* version - here we'll use `request.query`, which gives us an object containing all of the query parameters and their values:
   - https://expressjs.com/en/api.html#req.query
   - https://www.geeksforgeeks.org/express-js-req-query-property/
 - Let's set up our `routes/quotes` route to grab `routes/quotes?id=12345`